-This was a Japanese unrealised strategic plan to take New Caledonia island as well as the New Hebrides, Fiji and Samoa island groups on the maritime lines of communication between the USA one the one hand, and Australia and New Zealand on the other (spring/summer 1942).
+'Fs' (ii) was a Japanese unrealised strategic plan to take New Caledonia island as well as the New Hebrides, Fiji and Samoa island groups on the maritime lines of communication between the USA one the one hand, and Australia and New Zealand on the other (spring/11 July 1942).

-‘Fs’ was adopted in favour of an alternative scheme to invade and conquer Australia.
-The operation would have used Major General Tomitaro Horii’s South Seas Detachment bolstered by the 144th Regiment, and Major General Kyotake Kawaguchi’s ‘Kawaguchi’ Detachment bolstered by the 41st Regiment and 124th Regiment.
+The plan was adopted in favour of an alternative but unrealistic scheme for the possible invasion and conquest of Australia.
+The operation would have used Major General Tomitaro Horii’s South Seas Detachment bolstered by the 144th Regiment, and Major General Kyotake Kawaguchi’s 'Kawaguchi' Detachment bolstered by the 41st Regiment and 124th Regiment.

 There was considerable interest in such an operation in the Japanese naval staff as a means of gaining control of the strategic area with all its natural and economic resources, or even of taking direct political and military control as the Japanese had done in Formosa and the Mariana, Palau, Caroline and Marshall island groups of their South Pacific Mandate.